In this writeup Dogsculture covers:

 Cane Corso origin:

 The Cane Corso’s history dates back to ancient Greece.
 Romans invaded Greek islands and brought their forefathers to Italy primarily for battle purposes.
 Those were called Mollosus dogs, named after the archaic Greek tribe Molossi, who used to breed them.

 What was the Roman contribution?

-Romans bred the Mollosers with the native Italian dogs.
+Romans mixed the Mollosers with the native Italian dogs.
 Thus came into existence the Neapolitan mastiff, the larger relative of the modern Cane Corso.
-The Cane Corso is a Mastiff dog that was extensively used in the Roman conquests and often as a suicide attacker this dog would jump into the opponent camps with burning fire attached to their body.
+The Roman used this Mastiff dog in the conquests.

-His agility, ferocity and size helped him gain a job in the farmsteads, hunting grounds and large properties.
-He was a protector or a guard angel of a family and its belongings.
+His agility, ferocity, and size helped him gain a job in the farmsteads, hunting grounds, and large properties.
+He was the guardian angel of a family and its belongings.
 The modern world had little demand in the ferocity of the Corso.

-They formed the Society Amatori Cane Corso and placed the dog in the European shows.
-Following those events, in 1988 the first recognized Cane Corso litter took place in the USA.
-At last, the American Kennel Club recognized this rock star breed in 2010.
+Enthusiastic Italian breeders revived the reputation of the dog in the 1970s.
+They formed the Society Amatori Cane Corso and showed them across Europe.
+In 1988, the first Cane Corso was born in the USA.
+The AKC recognized this rock star breed in 2010.